 Talk to them in an age-appropriate way, but don’t be condescending.
 Talk TO them, not LIKE them.
 Be yourself and authentic, but don’t resort to gimmicks to relate to them.
 Lay off the thesaurus and use age-appropriate words.

 At the beginning, clarify that you are not a teacher and this is not a classroom.
 Kids this age are absolutely wired for school.
 They see the moderator as the authority and are looking for the “RIGHT” answer.
 Spend some time debunking that and make sure that they know that you are looking for THEIR answers and ANY answers are the right ones.
 Use humor to reinforce that you are in charge, but not the teacher who will be grading them.

 Over-emphasize the process and what you want from them.
 Tell them the process at the beginning and reference it several times through the session.
 Remind them often (seriously, like every 10 minutes) what kinds of output you want out of them.
 It helps them to know where they are and what they are supposed to be doing.

-As my colleague Susan wrote, a child-like imagination has a lot to offer.
+As we've also shared, a child-like imagination has a lot to offer.
 It just takes a few tweaks to standard ideation technique.

 Christine Haskins is an Innovation Process Consultantat Ideas To Go, an innovation agency that works with Fortune 500 companies in ideation and concept development to incorporate the voice of the consumer.